An $\omega$-rule for the logic of provability and its models: Introduction

-As the embedding given by the J\'{o}nsson-Tarski representation does not preserve infinite meets nor joins in general, infinitary extensions of it is used to discuss logics such as predicate modal logics, infinitary modal logics or non-compact modal logics \cite{tnk-ono98,tnknoncpt}.
-In \cite{tnk-ono98}, an infinitary extension of the J\'{o}nsson-Tarski representation is introduced and Kripke completeness of some predicate modal logics and infinitary modal logics are proved, and in \cite{tnknoncpt}, Kripke completeness of some non-compact modal logics are proved by making use of the representation theorem of \cite{tnk-ono98}.
-We discuss $\propgl$ as a kind of non-compact modal logic.
-We introduce another infinitary extension of the J\'{o}nsson-Tarski representation for the modal algebras which satisfy $\iand_{n\in\omega}\Diamond^{n}1=0$.
-In fact, our representation theorem can be applied to some modal algebras to which the representation theorem in \cite{tnk-ono98} cannot be applied.
-By the infinitary representation theorem, we show that $\pglsys$ is Kripke complete and that it is a proof system for $\propgl$.
-We also show the classes of modal algebras defined by $\Box x\leq\Box\Box x$ and one of the following three conditions, $\iand_{n\in\omega}\Diamond^{n}1=0$, the non-compact deduction rule and the L\"{o}b formula, are mutually different, while all of them define $\propgl$.
+While the Kripke completeness of $\pglsys$ with respect to $\framelf$ is proved in \cite{tnk18} by Henkin-construction, we give another proof of it by means of modal algebras.
+It is known that Kripke completeness of many kinds of modal logics follows from the J\'{o}nsson-Tarski representation of modal algebras \cite{jns-trs51,jns-trs52,chg-zkh97,blc-rjk-vnm01}.
+However, it is not enough to prove Kripke completeness of logics such as predicate modal logics, infinitary modal logics, or modal logics with $\omega$-rules, as the embedding given in it does not preserve infinite meets nor joins, in general.
+To deal with such logics, an infinitary extension of the J\'{o}nsson-Tarski representation is introduced in \cite{tnk-ono98}, and is used to show Kripke completeness of predicate modal logics \cite{tnk-ono98}, infinitary modal logics \cite{tnk-ono98}, and modal logics with $\omega$-rules \cite{tnknoncpt}.
+In this paper, we introduce another infinitary extension of the J\'{o}nsson-Tarski representation for the modal algebras which satisfy $\iand_{n\in\omega}\Diamond^{n}1=0$.
+This representation theorem can be applied to some modal algebras which do not satisfy the conditions of the infinitary representation theorem in \cite{tnk-ono98}.
+As a corollary, we show that the class of modal algebras which is defined by equations $\mdl x\leq\mdl\mdl x$ and $\iand_{n\in\omega}\Diamond^{n}1=0$ is not a variety.

-The construction of this paper is the following: In Section~\ref{syntax_semantics}, we fix definitions and notations for basic concepts of modal logic.
-In Section~\ref{modal_algebras}, we introduce the infinitary extension of the J\'{o}nsson-Tarski representation.
-In Section~\ref{non-compact_rule}, we introduce the system $\pglsys$ and the non-compact deduction rule and show Kripke completeness of $\pglsys$.
+The construction of this paper is the following.
+In Section \ref{syntax_semantics}, we fix definitions and notations and recall basic properties of modal logic.
+In Section \ref{modal_algebras}, we introduce the infinitary extension of the J\'{o}nsson-Tarski representation.
+In Section \ref{non-compact_rule}, we introduce the system $\pglsys$ and show its Kripke completeness.
+In Section \ref{modelsofpglsys}, we discuss classes of Kripke frames which characterize $\propgl$.